… join the adventure …

 He looks once more to the note, but the words are gone, rain-blurred to naught.
 “Let us take, then, our tea,” he says, “and you and I shall speak about how exactly we’ll strive to survive the next three days.”

 He turns heel and retreats into his quarters.
-The sailors shrink away from you.
-Their hard expressions have softened to curiosity—and, perhaps, fear.
-The Company of Men is the world’s shadow mercenary group, descended from the old ninjae of the Korean peninsula, made up orphans trained in deception and death from the days they could walk, trained in secret locations whispered across the continents like passing clouds, until finally they are hired out to the highest bidder.
+The sailors fall mutteringly away from you.
+Their hard expressions have softened to curiosity—and a measure of fear.
+The Company of Men is the world’s shadow mercenary group, descended from the old ninjae of the Korean peninsula.
+Composed of orphans trained in deception and death from the days they can walk, trained in secret locations whispered across the continents like passing clouds, until finally they are hired out to the highest bidder.
 The strange death of the local idealist: tell-tale markings of the Company.
 The mill burning days after the miller refused to pay taxes: the Company.
 The archbishop’s suicide: the Company.
 All have heard of the Company.
-Sailors, certainly.
 It is the creeping gooseflesh of even the hardest men.

-If you believe that doorways always lead to the places they suggest, enter here.
+If you believe doorways always lead to the places they suggest, enter here.

-(If you don’t particularly care for Jim Morrison’s appropriation of William Blake, 16.)
+Or perhaps you don’t particularly care for appropriations of William Blake … ?